 with responses:

-All regularized NC rules shows improved resistance to noise (leading to elevated numerical stability) in comparison with classic counterparts.
-Proposed formulas can be used as a basement for composite rules, adaptive integration algorithms and even more exotic overlapped compound rules of my own design.
+All regularized Newton-Cotes rules show improved resistance to noise (leading to elevated numerical stability) in comparison with classic counterparts.
+Proposed formulas can be used as a basement for composite rules, adaptive integration algorithms and even more exotic overlapped compound rules.

 Stable Newton-Cotes formulas of High Order